 The following submission was made by a gay Tibetan who is currently in the army.
 Specific details were taken out to protect their identity, as there is still rampant ignorance and hostility around LGBTQ issues in the army.
 I applaud their determination in holding onto their truth, even in the face of frequent animosity.
-Thank you for sharing your story.
+It’s definitely not an easy task, so thank you so much for sharing your story.

 A few days ago, I received the following heartfelt email.
 Although unexpected, it was truly encouraging hearing from a fellow LGBTQ Tibetan back in India.
 I’d like to thank Tae Yen (a pseudonym), who wishes to remain anonymous, for the message and the illuminating conversation.

 From India, 20 years old, apprentice at a tattoo studio and learning tattooing.
 I knew that I had things for the same gender since pre school, I was keen on being paired with girls more than guys for school projects.
 I asked my mother if it’s ok to find girls beautiful?
 She had an idea as to what I was indicating and she told me that it’s ok.
 She acknowledged me with terms, lesbian and gay.
 I searched, and I grew up.
 I had celebrity crushes, basically girls.
 I like a girl for now but I can not let my family know.
 I lost my mother when I was in my teens, if she was here it would’ve been easier.

 Well, I’m not ashamed of my sexuality.
 While being queer is hard for many in India, it is especially so in a Tibetan family where understanding “love regardless of gender” is tough.
 But I’m proud of my tomboy self.
 I respect my androgynous side and with great acceptance, I accept myself as bisexual.
 My friends are aware of my sexuality and they’re supportive.
 Hope I’ll be out of the closet soon, properly.